0b01/rickyhan.com/_posts/2018-05-26-hindley-milner-tutorial-rust.markdown

 categories: jekyll update
 ---

-Type-inferred gradually typed languages are a joy to use: easy to write, analyze, and refactor.
-In this blog post, I will showcase to the other dozen of programmers who are interested in the obscure art of programming language type inference.
+Type inference is useful in statically and gradually typed langauges which are easier to write, maintain and refactor.
+However, the concept and implementation of type inference elude many.
+In this blog post, I will go over the type inference engine in my current project TensorScript to the dozen programmers who are interested in the obscure art of type reconstruction.

 # Type Inference

-In the compilation process, type reconstruction happens after the AST has been constructed - that is, after lexing and parsing.
-The goal is to traverse and type the AST to produce a Typed AST or throw if the program is not well-typed.
+In the compiler pipeline, typing happens after lexing/parsing.
+The goal is to produce "typed AST" where each node is tagged with a concrete type.
+The compiler throws otherwise(if the program is not well-typed).
 Type reconstruction may be further divided into type inference and type checking, although the boundary is usually blurred in practice.

 # Hindley-Milner(HM)

-HM is a classical type inference algorithm and can be extended in various ways.
-The idea is very intuitive.
-As an example, given following statement.
+HM is a classical type inference algorithm and can be extended in various ways to suit different needs(parametric types, lifetimes, scopes, etc.).
+The idea, demonstrated below, is *very* intuitive.
+As an example, given the following program.

 ```rust
 if isEven(2) {